 The CRA Mileage Rate has not changed in 2021:

-Whether you are an employee or self-employed, the CRA has rules in place which must be followed for your business mileage to be deducted on your tax return, and they are pretty strict on these rules, so let’s review.
+If you live in BC whether you are an employee or self-employed, the CRA has rules in place which must be followed for your business mileage to be deducted on your tax return, and they are pretty strict on these rules, so let’s review.

 The CRA recommends that every person or business attempting to deduct their allowance keep a detailed and accurate log of the business mileage they rack up.
 This is important, as there have been instances where the CRA has declined mileage logs due to incomplete or inaccurate information.